 </script>

-Once you save the page and refresh it will redirect.
+<meta http-equiv="refresh" content="0;url=https://www.enjoysharepoint.com/">Once you save the page and refresh it will redirect.
 If next time you want to modify, then sometimes you can not because it will redirect very fast.
-So you can try to access the urls like this:
+So you can try to access the URLs like this:

-Then you can select the particular web part and then you can close or delete the web part.
+https://SiteURL/pages/home.aspx?contents=1Then, you can select the particular web part and close or delete it.
 After this, the redirection will stop.

-This will be helpful more if you have put the code in script or content editor web part.
-If you have put on the page using a designer then you can change the code using the designer.
+This will be more helpful if you have put the code in a script or content editor web part.
+If you have put it on the page using a designer, then you can change the code using the designer.

-I hope this will be helpful for SharePoint 2013 redirect page to another page.
-You can easily redirect a user from one page to another page in SharePoint Online or SharePoint 2013/2016.
+In this way, you can easily redirect a user from one page to another page in SharePoint Online or SharePoint on-premises versions.

 Redirect User to Success or Error page in SharePoint